[Photograph courtesy of Susan ANDERSON; annotated on the back - "Rev John Eustace GILES."

 p.
 Arthur S. GILES, born at Cross River, New York, 31 December 1890; Painter (Building), at Cummington, 1920, 1930, 1940; died on 30 May 1964; married at Cummington, 12 September 1913, Ruth Whitney STEVENS, with issue:

 i.
 Richard GILES, born Cummington, ca 1917; married Elizabeth, with issue.

-[I am very grateful to Brenda WIEBER for recent confirmation of the above birth & marriage details; and to Marilyn CANGRO for some of the death dates.]
+[I am very grateful to Brenda WIEBER for recent confirmation of the above birth and marriage details; and to Marilyn CANGRO for some of the death dates.]

-5. Joseph Henry GILES, born at Leeds, 17 March 1837; aged 4, with parents, 1841 Census; aged 14, "...at home" with parents, 1851 Census; Medical Practitioner; went to America, & resided for a time in Massachusetts; naturalized at Stockton, San Joaquin County, California, 6 April 1868; resided in Sutter Creek, Amador County, California (1880, 1900); Physician & Surgeon, Sutter Creek, February 1910, office in Eureka Street, one block east of Main Street; Magistrate; subject of Superior Court proceedings, in January 1900, resulting from the death of one of his patients, a married woman for whom, it was imputed, he may have procured an illegal termination (the jury could not agree on a verdict).
+5. Joseph Henry GILES, born at Leeds, 17 March 1837; aged 4, with parents, 1841 Census; aged 14, "... at home" with parents, 1851 Census; Medical Practitioner; went to America, and resided for a time in Massachusetts; naturalized at Stockton, San Joaquin County, California, 6 April 1868; resided in Sutter Creek, Amador County, California (1880, 1900); Physician and Surgeon, Sutter Creek, February 1910, office in Eureka Street, one block east of Main Street; Magistrate; subject of Superior Court proceedings, in January 1900, resulting from the death of one of his patients, a married woman for whom, it was imputed, he may have procured an illegal termination (the jury could not agree on a verdict).

 [Artist's impression of Dr J.H.
 GILES accompanying a press report on his trial, January 1901.]